tschoof/blog/_posts/2018-05-07-how-to-podcast.md

 The sound has to be recorded *onto* something.
 This is either your PC, or a digital recorder.
 Let's focus on digital recorders.
 They're great.
 With a digital recorder, your podcast setup can become mobile!

 Besides usability and some ruggedness, for podcasters the most important property is how much **noise** the preamps generate.
-Especially if you use a dynamicrophone microphone, there can be significant noise introduced with all the gain that is needed.
+Especially if you use a dynamic microphone microphone, there can be significant noise introduced with all the gain that is needed.

 In podcaster circles, people recommend the Zoom H6 oder Zoom H5.
 In my opinion, those are **not suited** for podcasters because there's no real use for the built-in microphones.
 The budget that goes towards those can't be spent on better internal preamps without having a more expensive product: The H5 is 280€, while my recommendation is 170€.